 Despite this milestone, there is important work to ensure meaningful implementation of repeal and full equality for gay and lesbian service members.There are several actions that are crucial to continuing down the path of full equality:

-- Opposing discriminatory legislative actions brought by anti-LGBT lawmakers
+- Opposing discriminatory legislative actions brought by anti-LGBTQ lawmakers

 - Supporting the Respect for Marriage Act as a means of ending the discriminatory DOMA law